 - Variance method use for cost controls.

-- With help of variance method results, a manager can take the decision about cost reduction.
+- With the help of variance method results, a manager can make the decision about cost reduction.

-- Covariance is an important tool for an investor as it gives them how the stock moves in the future by analyzing the historical price data of two stock portfolios.
+- A covariance is an important tool for an investor as it gives them how the stock moves in the future by analyzing the historical price data of two stock portfolios.

 - It uses in the diversification of the portfolio.